grendello/nuget/README.md

 >
 > 	  xbuild /property:TreatWarnigsAsErrors=false projectfile.csproj

+Alternatively in the top directory of the **mono** branch there exists a build script (_build.sh_) which will build all the projects which are usable on Mono now.

 # What works?

 NuGet consists of a number of separate projects, not all of which can be used on Linux.
 The state of